Resources For The Description Of Manuscripts From Understudied Christian And Islamic Traditions

 Cataloging initiative

-Working as a coordinated team on HMML’s core collections (Eastern Christian, Islamic, Malta, and Western European), curators and catalogers prioritize understudied and inaccessible collections to make these manuscripts available online through HMML Reading Room.
+Working as a coordinated team on HMML’s core collections (Eastern Christian, Islamic, Malta, and Western European), curators and catalogers prioritized understudied and inaccessible collections to make these manuscripts available online through HMML Reading Room.
+The expanded cataloging effort focused on collections that were likely to yield the richest harvest of names not yet in the Library of Congress or VIAF authority files.

 HMML Authority File